-URL Rules are described in more details in a special article: Configuring HTTP policy.
+URL Rules are described in more details in a special article: Configuring the Content Filter.

 Configuring antivirus protection

 Antivirus protection overview

 Kerio Control provides antivirus check of objects (files) transmitted by HTTP, FTP, SMTP and POP3 protocols.
 In case of HTTP and FTP protocols, the firewall administrator can specify which types of objects will be scanned.